matsrietdijk/matsrietdijk-api/README.md

 # Deployment

 Deployment is automated with a heroku webhook.
 When a PR is merged into `master` and travis-ci returns a positive build result heroko deploys the application to [matsrietdijk-api.herokuapp.com](https://matsrietdijk-api.herokuapp.com).

+Commits containing `[ci skip]` will not be deployed automatically as travis-ci ignores these commits and therefor never returns a build status.